oliver-jaeggin/efattura-it/README.md

 # e*Fattura* IT
-"eFattura IT" is a litte application for freelancers to create and manage bills.
+"e*Fattura* IT" is a litte application for freelancers to create and manage bills.
 The system allows to generate a PDF for the client and an XML file to submit to the italian government (Agenzia delle entrate).

 ## Requirements
 - Webhosting/locak enviroment to use PHP